 What kind of off-boarding requests can I initiate?

 You may request a termination with cause, without cause, a resignation, or a mutual termination.
-As the employer of record, Deel’s legal team will carefully review all the facts and circumstances.
+As the employer of record, Deel’s legal group will carefully review all the facts and circumstances.
 In certain situations Deel may advise you of the need to adjust the request in order to comply with local legal requirements to ensure a lawful termination.

 What information do I need to provide?